Burakkandemir10/Burakkandemir10/README.md

 I am a second-year Computer Programming student at Gazi University (GPA: 3.63).
 My engineering focus is driven by a strong interest in **Embedded Systems** and **Game/Mobile Development**.

 I enjoy bridging the gap between low-level hardware constraints and high-level interactive user experiences.
 Whether I'm working with C/C++ for embedded performance or building mobile applications and games, my goal is to write clean, performant code.
-I am actively building my portfolio and looking for software development internship opportunities.

 ### 🛠 Tech Stack